-A native of Montgomery, Alabama and grandson of slaves, Percy Lavon Julian was a trailblazer in the chemical sciences.
+A native of Montgomery, Alabama and grandson of slaves, Percy Lavon Julian, born April 11, 1899, was a trailblazer in the chemical sciences.
 His parents Elizabeth Lena Adams, a school teacher, and James Sumner Julian, a railroad mail clerk who loved mathematics, raised six children, all of whom pursued a college education.
 Two sons became physicians and three daughters received M.A. degrees.

 After attending public school in Montgomery, Julian moved to Greencastle, Indiana in 1916 to enroll at DePauw University.
 While at DePauw he was named a member of the Sigma Xi honorary society and Phi Beta Kappa.
 In order to finance his college education, he worked as a waiter and a ditch digger.
 Julian was selected as the class valedictorian upon his graduation in 1920.
 After completing his undergraduate degree, Julian was determined to earn a doctoral degree in chemistry despite the racism at the time which often kept African Americans from pursuing graduate degrees in all but a handful of universities.